 If you have any problems with our services, please contact your client manager or any other member of staff.
 We will try to resolve any problem quickly, through our internal complaints handling system.

-Other than as may be required by law or as otherwise set out in these terms and conditions, both ECS and you, as applicable (the Receiving Party) shall keep in strict confidence all technical or commercial know-how, specifications, inventions, processes or initiatives which are of a confidential nature and have been disclosed to, or otherwise obtained by, the Receiving Party by the other party , its employees, agents or subcontractors, and any other confidential information concerning the disclosing party’s business or its products or its services which the Receiving Party may obtain.
+Other than as may be required by law or as considered reasonable by ECS to assist government and/or law enforcement agencies or as otherwise set out in these terms and conditions, both ECS and you, as applicable (the Receiving Party) shall keep in strict confidence all technical or commercial know-how, specifications, inventions, processes or initiatives which are of a confidential nature and have been disclosed to, or otherwise obtained by, the Receiving Party by the other party, its employees, agents or subcontractors, and any other confidential information concerning the disclosing party’s business or its products or its services which the Receiving Party may obtain.

 Out-of-pocket costs incurred by the firm on your behalf will be invoiced to you as they are incurred.
 These may include Company Registry fees, search fees, charges for photocopying, faxes, couriers, secretarial overtime and other office services.
 VAT (as applicable) will be added to disbursements.